analista10SPN/AC_CAR_MOUNTAIN/README.md

 The loss pattern shows an initial phase of high-magnitude errors (10² range) followed by a general downward trend, but with notable characteristics that reflect the environment's dynamics.
 The persistent oscillations and occasional spikes in loss, even after apparent convergence, can be attributed to several key factors.

 In the Mountain Car environment **state values are highly interdependent**.
 When the policy improves and finds new ways to build momentum, it can suddenly make previously learned value estimates inaccurate, leading to spikes in critic loss.

-Our shared-weights architecture means that **changes in policy can directly affect the feature extraction** layers used for value estimation.
-When the actor discovers improved strategies (like more efficient oscillation patterns), it can temporarily destabilize the critic's value predictions, manifesting as loss spikes.

 The stochastic nature of our policy, combined with the exploration noise schedule, means **the agent periodically explores new state-action pairs**.
 These exploration phases can lead to temporary increases in critic loss as the value function adapts to newly discovered trajectories.